-As the patches in the transforming pop-up are polygons with only a few vertices, this restricts the pop-up to representing simple, approximate shapes.
-To allow a more elaborate shape for the pattern, we use a refinement step.
+As the patches in the transforming pop-up are polygons with only a few vertices, this optimization step restricts the pop-up to representing simple, approximate shapes.
+To determine a more elaborate shape for the pattern, we use a refinement step.
 In this step, some patches are cropped to better match the shapes of the user given patterns.
-Since we only crop patches and do not add any new materials to the popup, the mechanism structures are preserved, as are the constraints as long as we do not crop too much, as will be discussed in Section 4.3.
+Since we only crop patches and do not add any new material to the pop-up, the mechanism structures are preserved, as are the constraints-as long as we do not crop too much: see Section 4.3.

-After cropping, we paint textures onto the patches of the popup in both untransformed and transformed states, as needed by the source and target patterns.
+After cropping, we paint textures onto the patches of the pop-up in both untransformed and transformed states, as needed by the source and target patterns.

-Finally, we output a blueprint for users to instantiate the transforming pop-up.
+Finally, we output a blueprint for users to construct the transforming pop-up.
 We print all parts of the pop-up onto paper with suitable attachment tabs for assembly.
-Users are able to fabricate the pop-up by cutting the parts out, and glueing them together.
+Users are able to fabricate the pop-up by cutting the parts out, and gluing them together.